 Several studies suggest that hypnosis may reduce pain and anxiety and enhance relaxation in people with burns.

 Therapeutic touch (TT) is based on the theory that the body, mind, and emotions form a complex energy field.
 Therapists seek to correct the body's imbalances by moving their hands just over the body, what they call "the laying on of hands."
-This practice has been used for a number of conditions including pain and anxiety, but studies have shown conflicting results.
-One study of patients hospitalized for severe burns suggests that TT may reduce pain and anxiety associated with burns.
+This practice has been used for a number of conditions including pain and anxiety.
+But studies have shown conflicting results.
+One study of people hospitalized for severe burns suggests that TT may reduce pain and anxiety associated with burns.

 Prognosis and Complications